ClementLaval/unanime/README.md

 ```

 ## Running
-Animation is not running by default, you have two options:
+Animation is not running by default, you have three options:
 ```JS
 // Options
 { autoplay: true }